Use conditional placeholders

 Insert a conditional placeholder

-After you created a conditional placeholder, you can insert it into your email signature template.
+After you created a conditional placeholder, you can insert it into your email signature or auto-reply message template.
 To do so, first place the cursor in the signature where you want to insert the placeholder.
-Next, select Conditional placeholders on the ribbon and click the name of the conditional placeholder you want to use (Fig. 14.).
+Next, select Conditional placeholders on the ribbon and click the name of the conditional placeholder you want to use (Fig. 15.).

-Fig. 14.
-Inserting a conditional placeholder to a signature template.
+Fig. 15.
+Inserting a conditional placeholder into a signature template.

-You can use the Signature preview functionality to see how the conditional placeholder’s value changes as you select different users and when different conditions are met.
+You can use the Signature preview functionality to see how the conditional placeholder’s value changes as you select different users (provided that different conditions are met).

 Examples of use

-How to insert different information to an email signature if a certain AD attribute is missing
+How to insert different information to an email signature if a certain Entra ID (Azure AD) attribute is missing

-By default, if a placeholder cannot be filled with user information, e.g. because this information is missing from the Active Directory, an empty space will appear in an email signature instead of the placeholder (this empty space can be easily removed using the Remove empty placeholder option).
-However, by using conditional placeholders, it is also possible to replace that placeholder with different information, e.g. taken form a different AD attribute or with a fixed value.
+By default, if a placeholder cannot be replaced with data pulled from Entra ID (e.g. since that data is missing), an empty space will appear in its place in an email signature or automatic reply (this empty space can be easily removed by using the Remove empty placeholder option).
+However, by using conditional placeholders, you can instead replace that placeholder with different data, e.g. a fixed value or information taken from another Entra ID attribute.

-Conditional placeholders prove very useful in the common scenario illustrated below.
-Follow these steps to create a conditional placeholder that inserts a different phone number to an email signature if the Phone attribute has no value specified in sender’s AD.
+Conditional placeholders prove very useful in the common scenario illustrated below, where a different phone number is inserted into an email signature if the Phone attribute has no value specified in sender’s Entra ID.
+Follow the steps below to create a conditional placeholder for such a scenario:

-- Open the Conditional placeholder manager and create or edit a conditional placeholder (learn more).
+1. Open the Conditional placeholder manager and create or edit a conditional placeholder (as described here).

-Fig. 18.
-Creating a condition that will apply to all users who have the Phone AD attribute defined.
+Fig. 17.
+Creating a condition that will apply to all users who have the Phone Entra ID attribute defined.

-- (Optional) If you also want the program to search for a phone number through other AD attributes (Mobile, Home phone, etc.) and insert whatever can be found into an email signature, you can add additional rules, as shown in Fig. 20.
+1. (Optional) If you also want the program to search for a phone number through other Entra ID attributes (Mobile, Home phone, etc.) and insert whatever can be found into an email signature, you can add additional rules, as shown in Fig. 19.

 Important